 The first time I learned about tragedy was in my high school English Lit class when I was 16 and the book that introduced me to that term was ‘Death of a Salesman’ by Arthur Miller.
 Old Willy Loman believing he was worth more dead than alive to save his family is the beautiful pseudo metaphor that plays out in so many different ways in real life.

-Tragedy by definition is taking the loss of a life in order to change the course of a journey.
+Tragedy for example and by definition is taking the loss of a life in order to change the course of a journey.
 It propels one to examine the value of a life and the extremes that may exist and if one dares to reach them.

 To believe we are not experiencing that today would be considered foolish.
 A single invisible organism has done away with more than 3,000,000 lives on the planet in the span of about 7 months.
 Each of them made part of a family, was a sister, a mother, a brother, a son, a cousin, a provider, a friend, whom for some is the same as family.
 And each one of those lives are the definition of tragedy.